 15 Royal Family Rules Meghan Markle and Prince Harry’s Kids Will Have to Follow

-Like the baby’s cousins, Prince George, Princess Charlotte, and Prince Louis, Markle and Prince Harry’s royal babe will have a slew of rules to follow.
+Like his cousins, Prince George, Princess Charlotte, and Prince Louis, Archie will have a slew of rules to follow.
 You’ll be shocked to learn what toy the littlest royals are banned from playing with (page 14).

 1. Sitting at the kiddie table